moodle/devdocs/versioned_docs/version-4.3/apis/subsystems/output/index.md

 Some interesting parameters for this function are:

-- `striplinks`: To decide if, after the text has been processed by filters, we must delete any link from the result text.
-Used when we want to show the text inside menus, page titles... (defaults to true).
+- `striplinks`: Set to `false` to keep all links after the text has been processed by filters.
+Used when we want to show the text inside menus, page titles, etc. (Default is `true`)
 - `options`
   - `options->context`: Context (id or object) for applying filters.
 If context is not specified it will be taken from `$PAGE->context` and may potentially result in displaying the same text differently on different pages.
-For example all module-related information should have module context even when it appears in course-level reports, all course-related information such as name and description should have course context even when they are displayed on front page or system pages.
+For example, all module-related information should have module context even when it appears in course-level reports, all course-related information such as name and description should have course context even when they are displayed on the front page or system pages.
-  - `options->escape`: To decide if you want to escape HTML entities.
-True by default.
+  - `options->escape`: Set to `false` if you do not want to escape HTML entities.
+(Default is `true`)
-  - `options->filter`: To decide if you want to allow filters to process the text (defaults to true).
+  - `options->filter`: Set to `false` if you do not want to allow filters to process the text.
 This is ignored by `FORMAT_PLAIN` for which filters are never applied.
+(Default is `true`)

 :::note
 In earlier versions of Moodle, the third argument was integer `$courseid`.
 It is still supported for legacy - if the third argument is an integer instead of an array or object, it is considered to be course id and is this course's context is passed to the filters being applied.